1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••home•••index

 Contemporary gagaku ensembles emerged in the twentieth century.
 Reigakusha (伶楽舎) intermingles gagaku instruments with new works by composers such as Toru Takamitsu.
 This style of gagaku is called reigaku (伶楽).

-Until the twentieth century, Gagaku was not heard outside Japan for over one thousand years.
-The current Imperial Gagaku Orchestra tours and makes audio recordings, influencing contemporary Western composers such as Alan Hovhaness, Lou Harrison and Henry Cowell to name a few.
-The legacy of gagaku is also evident in the gagaku orchestra courses offered at major universities such as UH Manoa, UCLA and others.
-UNESCO has placed gagaku on the Representative List of the Intangible Cultural Heritage of Humanity.
+Until the twentieth century, gagaku was not heard outside Japan for over one thousand years.
+Today, the Imperial Gagaku Orchestra tours and records its performances, influencing contemporary Western composers like Alan Hovhaness, Lou Harrison, and Henry Cowell.
+Gagaku’s influence extends beyond music, with courses offered at prestigious universities like UH Manoa and UCLA.
+UNESCO has recognized gagaku as a Representative List of the Intangible Cultural Heritage of Humanity.
+Remarkably, gagaku stands as a rare testament to a unique cultural tradition that has endured relatively unchanged despite centuries of contact with the West.

 Keirouko (鶏婁鼓), c.
 1995 | Gagaku keirouko by Oozasaya (大笹屋) | Hamamatsu Museum of Musical Instruments